Lacrosse, Sports

 And the Eagles continued to fight to regain the lead.

-BC found themselves in the BU defensive zone when Eagles attack Molly Driscoll, earned two free-position shots at 8:58 and 8:22 to gain two more goals for BC—bringing the score to 4–2.
+BC found themselves in the BU defensive zone when Eagles attack, Molly Driscoll, earned two free-position shots at 8:58 and 8:22 to gain two more goals for BC—bringing the score to 4–2.

-BC and BU continued to fight as the first quarter dwindled down.
-At the start of the second period, BC lost the faceoff to give BU the upper hand as game play picked up.
+At the start of the second period, BC lost the faceoff to give BU the upper hand as gameplay picked up.

-At the start of the third quarter, BC cruised past the Terriers.
 Only eight seconds into the first quarter, Emma LoPinto received a pass from Abbey Herod directly off the faceoff, bringing the score to 14–5.
-BC found themselves continuing to attack off the faceoff.

 The Terriers were looking for any hope to come back from the growing scoring deficit.
 But BC stopped any possibility of doing just that.